Amateur Deck Builder

 Phase 8, The roof

 After more than a year trying to find a solution and consulting with architect, I fond a solution.
 Actually my friend Guy, who an architect to me that what I need was shadow places, not a room. o I met with Martin owner of Brisson paysagiste to look at what could be my options with the act that i did not want a post in the middle of the place.
 Et voilà, the Sunlouvre was installed by Brisson team on May 15th and completed on June 4th.
 After we did added some torified wood, corrugated metal to blend the look of the tower into the full patio.
 The tower as lighting and speakers too.
 We also added landscaping to harmonized and create fluidity.

 This a time laps video of the week of the Sunlouvre instalation.

 These picture capture quite a bit the vision I had.
 I wish I could of seen it globally first rather that making it basically on the fly.
 That would make my dad and my self job a bit easyer.
 Especaiially at the end where I could not see how to get shadow and protection from the rain.
 It would also made a better understanding of the budget.
 Basically it coast more than 5 times what I did budget at first.
 Taking in consideration that there was no man paid on this job exept for the pool, pergolas and electrical main to be move, this project would not make sens.
 This project would of cost more than 150 000$.
 A non sens form an investment point of you knowing the cost of the house.
 But at the end, I did it because I wanted it.
 I wanted to build it with my dad and the help of all my family.
 Plus I like having breakfast, lunch and dinner outside.
 Well I and very served and who cares about the cost :)

 Inspirations, drawing and Photoshop overlays.

-These are some of the ideas I found on the internet that were useful.
+This are some of the ideas I found on the internet that were usefull.
 Houze is a pretty good app for this.
-Goggle search images were helpful.
+Goggle search images was helpful.
 Voilà!